Syomus/ProceduralToolkit/README.md

 comment to the existing issue if there is extra information you can contribute.

 If you can't find a matching issue, open a [new issue](https://github.com/Syomus/ProceduralToolkit/issues/new/choose), choose the right template and provide us with enough information to investigate further.
 Alternatively, you can send a message to the [support email](mailto:proceduraltoolkit@syomus.com).

-## How can I contribute to Procedural Toolkit?
+## Contributing
 See [CONTRIBUTING.md](./.github/CONTRIBUTING.md) for a full guide on how you can help.

 If you're looking for something to work on, check out the [help wanted](https://github.com/Syomus/ProceduralToolkit/issues?q=is%3Aissue+is%3Aopen+label%3A"help+wanted") label.

-We also accept donations through [PayPal](https://paypal.me/ProceduralToolkit).
+If you just want to show your appreciation, you can send a donation through [PayPal](https://paypal.me/ProceduralToolkit).

+## Toolkit structure
-## Scripts
+### Scripts
 * [ArrayE](Scripts/ArrayE.cs): Various Array and List extensions, such as looped getters/setters and flood fills.
 * [CellularAutomaton](Scripts/CellularAutomaton.cs): Generic cellular automaton for two-state rulesets.
 Common rulesets can be found in CellularAutomaton.Ruleset.
 * [ColorE](Scripts/ColorE.cs): Color extensions, HTML colors, Gradient constructors.